Micro Bully Stud Service • Structure-First Breeding • 2025–2026

 Venom meets Ch Lucky Luciano • ~14.5" Pocket

-Balanced pedigree + clean structure + repeatable production.
-A strong option when you want compact power without sacrificing movement.
+Balanced pedigree + clean structure + repeatable production — ideal when you want compact power without sacrificing movement.

 🧊 Retired Studs with Frozen Semen